UniMaaS-project-eu/ed-node/README.md

 1. A `Keycloak` instance must be running with a client assigned to the ED-NODE.
 See the `README.md` file in the `./test/keycloak` folder.
 This folder provides a deployment of a Keyrock instance (based on Docker Compose) for testing and a guide for creating a Keycloak Client.

 2. A `Issuer Service for Verifiable Credentials` (VCs) acquisition must be running.
 See the `README.md` file in the `./test/issuerservice-vc` folder.
-This folder provides of a development of an issuerservice instance for testing.
+This folder provides of a development of an `issuerservice-vc` instance for testing.

 #  0 - Configuration